Spiffical/ChatTNG/README.md

 # ChatTNG

-This system extracts dialog clips from Star Trek: The Next Generation episodes by matching script text with subtitle timings, and creates an interactive dialog system powered by OpenAI's GPT models, allowing you to chat directly with the characters of Star Trek: The Next Generation.
+This system extracts dialog clips from Star Trek: The Next Generation episodes by matching script text with subtitle timings, and creates an interactive dialog system powered by Google's Gemini models, allowing you to chat directly with the characters of Star Trek: The Next Generation.

 ## Table of Contents
 - [Prerequisites](#prerequisites)